Investing In Managed Fund Mutual Fund UITF Vul

 Different funds have different agencies of the government that oversee them.
 They are all under the Department of Finance.
 Their job is to make sure that the interest of the investing public is served and protected at all times.

-- Bangko Sentral ng Pilipinas regulates UITF.
+- Bangko Sentral ng Pilipinas regulates UITF and PERA.

 - Insurance Commission regulates investment-linked policy.

 Mutual fund is governed by Investment Company Act of the Philippines (Republic Act 2629).